alleras/pieceup.js/README.md

 ```
 ## Usage

-Pieceup implements a scheme comprised of two structures: ```sourceObject```, an object that contains the source code, data and other relevant information,  and ```sourceTree```, an array that contains all the ```sourceObjects``` pertinent to a process.
+Pieceup implements a scheme comprised of two structures: ```sourceObject```, an object that contains the source code, data and other relevant information,  and a ```sourceTree```, an array that contains all the ```sourceObjects``` pertinent to a process.
+Then, these objects are modified using a "pipeline", an adaptation of a [pipe function](https://medium.com/@venomnert/pipe-function-in-javascript-8a22097a538e) tailored for this particular use.

 ### Source Tree

 A Source Tree can be created using ```createSourceTree()```, which will read the contents of a folder and generate the array.

 ### Source Object

 Alternatively, a single file (which would result in a Source Object) can be read by using ```setFileSourceObj()```.

 ### Pipeline

-To actually process and do modifications on the source, a pipeline can be created using ```setPipeline()```.
+Pipelines can be created by using ```setPipeline()```.
 This provides a way of applying several functions, one after another, to each object in a Source Tree.

-The argument for the first function will be the Source Object, and the returning value of each function will be the argument for the next.
-(More on this on the documentation)
+A more detailed explanation is provided in the [documentation](https://github.com/alleras/pieceup.js#documentation).

 ## Example